Are you looking for a quick crochet baby blanket pattern? If so, meet The Henley!

-This easy to crochet granny stitch ripple blanket is perfect to work up when you need a gift fast!
-Plus, the ripples make it extra beautiful and give it almost a lacy look.
-The best part is that you can make this in four different baby blanket sizes, which means you can make the perfect baby shower gift!
+This easy to crochet granny stitch ripple blanket is the perfect project to work up when you need a gift fast.
+Plus, you’ll love the ripples, which make it extra beautiful and give it almost a lacy look.

-Ready to learn more?
-Read on down to get the free pattern and happy crocheting!
+Read on down to get the free pattern or purchase the PDF for on the go crocheting.
+Happy crocheting!

 Stitches for a Granny Stitch Baby Blanket

-This simple baby blanket uses only the double crochet stitch (dc) which means it is a blanket that can be worked up quickly.
+Crochet blankets can be made with a wide range of different crochet stitches, but this simple baby blanket uses only the double crochet stitch (dc) which means it is a blanket that can be worked up quickly.
 If you can double crochet, then you can crochet this baby blanket quite effortlessly.
-The double crochet stitch is a basic stitch, along with the single crochet and half double crochet, that are first taught when beginners are learning to crochet.

 Learn more about the double crochet stitch with our free video and written tutorials below!